How to Bet on Football – Everything You Need to Get Started on the Right Foot

 Don’t Bet on Your Own Team

 There are many betting experts out there that would tell you to never bet on your own team.
 Some say it’s because if you bet on a team to which you’re emotionally attached you lose the ability to be impartial.
-There’s also the added disadvantage on cheering for your team to lose if your stand to earn a bit of extra cash betting against them.
-Although there’s no concrete evidence to support it, betting on your own team can in some ways affect your enjoyment for the game.
+Although there’s no concrete evidence to support it, betting on your own team can in some ways affect your enjoyment of the game.

 Football Betting Explained